bertrandbuild/stablesafe/README.md

 ## Folder Architecture

-- [/autonomous-voter](./autonomous-voter/): the code to setup a remote who can run 24/7
+- [/autonomous-voter](./autonomous-voter/): the code to setup a remote voter who can run 24/7
-- [/data](./data/) : contain various dataset and the list of events our 1st voter found during the backtesting analysis
+- [/data](./data/) : contain various dataset and the list of events that our 1st voter found during the backtesting analysis
 - /src : the code of the frontend app

 ## Setup a voter